affinitydb/doc/cplusplus.md

   TVERIFYRC(lQ->setOrder(&lOrder, 1));
 </pre>

-_Note: In the present release, output transformations are not yet considered ready._

 #ICursor
 `ICursor` is the result of some of the `IStmt::exec*` methods, and allows to walk a query result, in one of three possible ways:

-1. by IPIN*: every next pin is loaded and returned
+1. by `Value&`: this is the most flexible form, capable of representing transformed outputs, join results etc.
-2. by PID: only the PID of every next PIN is returned
+2. by `PID&`: only the PID of every next PIN is returned
-3. by IPIN**: for joins, to obtain all pins involved in the join (one result at a time, same as 1 and 2)
+3. by `IPIN*` [deprecated]: every next pin is loaded and returned

 By default, `ICursor` is bound to (and should not outlive [i.e. be destroyed after]) the `IStmt` that generated it.
 This restriction can be removed with `MODE_COPY_VALUES`,